extrasalt/extrasalt.github.io/resume/resume.md

 # OSS and Community

-## Podder

-[Podder](http://github.com/extrasalt/podder) (2016) is a multi-tenant baremetal PaaS that runs on top of Kubernetes.
-It can deploy any go binary that is dropped into it, as a service if it exposes the HTTP port.
-Podder is an attempt at being the userspace of a distributed operating system.

-## Talks

-I have been organizing the Docker and Kubernetes Communities in Chennai since 2016.
-These are some of my talks.
+## Chaos Carnival: Cloud Native Chaos Engineering Conference

+I helped organize [Chaos Carnival](https://chaoscarnival.io) a virtual conference for Chaos Engineering.
+The conference had a great speaker line up with several well-known names sharing their perspectives.

+## podcast.yaml - Kubernetes Podcast

+I hosted a podcast with several others from the Chennai CNCF community highlighting different cloud native projects and various aspects of the cloud native ecosystem, emerging practices and transformations in the space and the industries' reaction to it.

-### From VMs to containers and Back again
+## Talk: From VMs to containers and Back again

 When Docker first came out and revolutionized the whole devops space, it seemed like containers were the future of workload isolation and virtual machines were all but dead before making a comeback.
 MicroVMs have been gaining traction since AWS released [Firecracker](https://github.com/firecracker-microvm/firecracker).
-In this talk, I explained how virtual machines fit into the modern kubernetes bound infrastructure.
+In this talk, I explained how virtual machines fit into the modern Kubernetes bound infrastructure.
 I spoke about the evolution of VMs while comparing Linux containers to traditional VMs and to microVMs

 - Google Developer Group _January 2020_
 - Devday _January 2020_
 - Microsft Devengers _January 2020_
 - Go Community Meetup _February 2020_

-### Docker internals

-_Chennai Docker meetup, June 2017_
-Explored how docker works internally and built a self-isolated go program to demonstrate system-call interface used to create linux containers.
+## Podder

+[Podder](http://github.com/extrasalt/podder) (2016) is a multi-tenant baremetal PaaS that runs on top of Kubernetes.
+It can deploy any go binary that is dropped into it, as a service if it exposes the HTTP port.
+Podder is an attempt at being the userspace of a distributed operating system.

-### Building a baremetal Go PaaS with Kubernetes
+### Talk: Building a baremetal Go PaaS with Kubernetes

 _Chennai Go meetup, March 2017_
 Deploying a fully packaged go binary still involves a lot of boilerplate.
 Presented an alternative where a simple Kubernetes service can deploy any go binary dropped into it and explained how it can be recreated to fit particular needs.

-### Container Orchestration with Kubernetes and Swarm
+## Talk: Docker internals

-_Chennai Docker meetup, March 2017_
+_Chennai Docker meetup, June 2017_
-Introduction to orchestration and feature comparison of Swarm, Mesos and Kubernetes.
-Explained different Kubernetes Objects and demoed load balancing in a Kubernetes service.

-### The State of the containers

-_Chennai Docker meetup, November 2016_
-The sudden rise of containers has led to a lot of bad practices.
-The talk explained what containers were, how they work internally, how to best avoid inefficient docker setups and how persistent storage works in stateless services.
+Explored how docker works internally and built a self-isolated go program to demonstrate system-call interface used to create linux containers.